erizzoalbuquerque/3DShipGame/README.md

 # Water Physics, Ships and Rubber Ducks
-Nota a game.
+Not a game.
 Just a bunch of things I was curious about.
 Water Physics, Ships and Rubber Ducks.

 [![Cover](/Docs/Images/Cover.png)](https://youtu.be/lDWIVKHgtn4 "The Sea is Mysterious")